Outside Employment Opportunities

 - Strong verbal and written communications skills

-- Synthetic and mechanistic organic/inorganic chemistry
+- Experience with synthesis, characterization, and mechanistic chemistry

 - Synthesis and manipulation of air-sensitive materials (drybox and Schlenk techniques)